 Where to Stay in Colorado

 Idaho Springs is a great option for skiers.
-The town has plenty of rental options from cozy log cabins to luxurious homes.
+The town has plenty of rental options from cozy log cabins to luxurious homes and Rocky Mountain resorts.
 There are smaller units like condos and apartments available, too.
 Tommyknocker Brewery & Pub is a good choice for a beer and a bump after the slopes.
 Looking for a bigger city?
 Consider staying in Denver for your ski trip.
 The city has all the amenities of a big city and is loaded with restaurants, bars, live music, and museums.
 Get more information on all the different neighborhoods of the state capital in this neighborhood guide.

 Bridger Bowl Ski Area in Bozeman recently kicked off its opening weekend festivities with a Bozeman Christmas Stroll.
 Be sure you purchase your tickets online as prices are higher at the window on the day of your skiing.
 Get all the event information you’re looking for on the event calendar.